CCA-Public/digital-archives-manual/guides/ingest.md

 ### Using the Archivematica Web UI

 Alternatively, transfers may be started and monitored from within the web dashboard.
 Before starting, verify that the transfer type for the material you're ingesting is correct and amend the processing configuration so that it pauses the process when metadata must be entered.
 You will need to manually enter metadata according to the schema outlined in [Adding descriptive metadata to the AIP](#dcmetadata).

+**Do not do this without consulting the Digital Archivist first, because this method can result in loss of necessary metadata.*

 When your processed SIPs are ready in /mnt/1TB_RAID on one of the BitCurator machines, all SIPs are named with the scheme [identifier]---[accession number], and data entry for all SIPs has been completed in TMS, advise the Digital Archivist that you are ready to move on to the Ingest phase of the project and then copy the SIPs to /mnt/incoming/transfers on the appropriate Pipeline using the "send_to_archivematica.py" script.
 If SIPs consist of unprocessed material, a disk image for example, only use its identifier to name it.